electronsandstuff/vscode-bmad/README.md

 ## Features

-The extension currently supports the following support for Bmad lattice files.
+The extension currently supports the following features for Bmad lattice files.
  * Support for VSCode bulk commenting
  * Syntax highlighting for the following entities
    * Comments